MarkHedleyJones/dmenu-extended/README.md

 * `htop;` - Launches htop in a terminal window.
 Without the semi-colon nothing would happen.
 * `alsamixer;` - Launches the ALSA sound volume manager in a terminal.
 Without the semicolon nothing would happen.

+## Rebuilding the cache (without dmenu-extendedSettings)
+Entering 'rebuild cache' into dmenu-extended or executing `dmenu_extended_build` rebuild the cache.